abrelsfo/orderup/README.md

 [![npm version](https://img.shields.io/npm/v/orderup.svg)](https://www.npmjs.com/package/orderup)
 [![npm download count](http://img.shields.io/npm/dm/orderup.svg?style=flat)](http://npmjs.org/orderup)

 > Makes opening your files for a project quick and easy.
-Just run the one time setup and then from there just navigate to your project file and run orderup
+Just run the one time setup per project and then from there just navigate to your project file and run orderup

 <br>